LTLA/CppKmeans/README.md

 This repository contains a header-only C++ library for k-means clustering.
 Initialization can be performed with user-supplied centers, random selection of points, weighted sampling with kmeans++ (Arthur and Vassilvitskii, 2007) or variance partitioning (Su and Dy, 2007).
-Refinement can be performed using the Hartigan-Wong approach or Lloyd's algorithm.
+Refinement can be performed using the Hartigan-Wong method, Lloyd's algorithm or a custom mini-batch implementation.
 The Hartigan-Wong implementation is derived from the Fortran code in the R **stats** package, heavily refactored for more idiomatic C++.

 ## Quick start